The TSM Initiative

-A TSM Leadership Award is granted only when a facility meets or exceeds a Level A ranking in its results across all six Towards Sustainable Mining protocols, satisfies the criteria for crisis management planning, and confirms that there is no child or forced labour at its operations.
+A TSM Leadership Award is granted to companies that meet or exceed a Level A or Yes across all indicators of the Towards Sustainable Mining protocols.
 A facility’s TSM results must be externally verified to be eligible for this recognition.

 TSM Excellence Awards

-TSM Excellence Awards acknowledge innovative projects and initiatives that expand and promote sustainable development within the mining sector.
-Each year, companies, facilities and individuals that have raised the bar for the industry through environmental and social programs will be recognized with TSM Excellence Awards at the Canadian Institute of Mining, Metallurgy and Petroleum’s (CIM) Awards Gala.
+TSM Excellence Awards acknowledge innovative projects and initiatives to promote sustainable development within the mining sector.
+Each year, companies, facilities and individuals are recognized with TSM Excellence Awards at the Canadian Institute of Mining, Metallurgy and Petroleum’s (CIM) Awards Gala.